martinotecco/pc-remotecontrol-telegrambot/README.md

     if a list of commands pops-up you have to ignor it, there's another step you have to do before you can use those commands <br />
 **13.** open again the console in administrator mode and execute the previous command <br />
     <sup>(press the up-arrow key on your keyboard and the command should appear in the console)</sup> <br />
-    in the small window you have to click *Change user permissions*, then add your Telegram username without the @ symbol in the new blank field that's popped-up <br />
+    in the small window you have to click *Change user permissions*, then add your Telegram username without the @ symbol in the new blank field <br />
     close the Username window and click *Start it!* again <br />
     <sup>(your bot should has sent you a message showing: 'Bot up and running' and this is the message that informs you the remote controller is ready)</sup> <br />
     now you can close the console <br />